-LSS will also assist the property management group in outreach efforts with community partners to raise awareness of this unique opportunity with residents.
-LSS will work with the management company to market the units to other in need.
+In addition to services outlined above LSS will assist property management in outreach efforts with community partners to raise awareness of this unique opportunity for seniors.
+LSS will work with the management company to market the low-income units to families in need.